 Analyzing the bite and muscle function using DTR:

-There are many reasons for chronic pain, jaw tension and that “tired jaw” feeling, ranging from the physical to the emotional.
-In many cases, there are a combination of factors affecting your pain even though the physical manifestations are affecting your dental health.
+There are many reasons for chronic pain, jaw tension, and that “tired jaw” feeling, ranging from the physical to the emotional.
+In many cases, there is a combination of factors affecting your pain even though the physical manifestations are affecting your dental health.
 The key to treatment that not only relieves pain but improves your quality of life is to identify the root cause and create a personalized treatment plan.
 Dr. Cain may take a multi-disciplinary approach, referring patients as needed to specialists who can address symptoms or damage that goes beyond the occlusal system.

 One Patient’s Story

 “I no longer wake up tired, sleep better, eat better, just better all the way around. ” Lea Ann, patient of Dr. Pamela Cain

 If you suffer from chronic pain, headaches, jaw tension or an uncomfortable bite, Dr. Cain will work with you on an individual basis to ensure the best possible outcome.
 Our goal is to provide personalized, supportive care that will give you back your best quality of life and lasting oral health.
 Dr. Cain’s advanced training makes her uniquely qualified to analyze, diagnose and treat many of the causes for chronic pain affecting the head, neck and jaw area.